WHAT IS ALL THE TORRES DEL PAINE BUZZ ABOUT?

 Although a 2,800 kilometer, 31 hour drive from Santiago, Chile, improved air connections (four hours) and infrastructure development have put the park on the outdoor bucket list map.
 Tourism is steadily rising, cresting to 140,000 last year (compared to 40,000 on Kilimanjaro and 1,000,000 at Machu Picchu), Torres del Paine remains one of the world’s unspoiled, spectacular places.
 Its location at the southern end of the Andes on Antarctica’s icy doorstep provides its geologic and bio diverse uniqueness.

-The challenge and rewards of trekking Torres del Paine are many.
-There are two major trail systems, the shorter W route and longer Paine Circuit.
+You have made the decision to explore this amazing land the challenge and rewards of trekking Torres del Paine are many.
+You will notice that there are two major trail systems, the shorter W route and longer Paine Circuit.
 Both move parallel to the long azure glacially fed lakes and brush up against massive glaciers.
 There is not a day on either trek where there aren’t world class views.
 However, the weather is capricious.
-The wind is a certainty, making stream crossings that much more painstaking.
+In other words, the wind is a certainty, making stream crossings that much more painstaking.
 Rain or snow must be accommodated even in South America’s summer when heat is never an issue.

 The trails are marked, yet game trails followed by numerous guanacos and Andean deer often mistakenly lead unguided trekkers off the main routes.
 Going on a guided trek is the best way for first timers.

 Tusker is putting all its Chilean eggs into Southern Patagonia’s basket.
-The trip will be offered in November 2018.
-Then in March and November 2019.
+The trip will be offered in March and November, the best seasons to explore.
 Expect Tusker’s consistent quality food and guiding service, but in a unique setting.

 Although not a peak-bagging experience, trekking in Torres Del Paine is challenging and requires the same sense of adventure and ruggedness that makes Tusker’s trips in Mongolia so special.